A.D. IX KAL. SEPT. MCLXIV A.U.C. ~ August 24, 410 A.D.

 Even they bored eventually.
 “That’s enough,” scolded the first thug.
 “You know wood dulls the spikes.
 Let’s look somewhere else.
 The roads have been busy.
 Someone’s bound to be out there with a fat purse and a little extra weight on their shoulders.”

-“Ah, alright,” nimrod number two whined with one final whump, inches from Irena’s own shoulders.
+“Ah, alright,” nimrod number two whined with one final whump, inches from Irena’s shoulders.
 They slunk back into the darkness with considerably less stealth then when they arrived.
 Still a long time passed before either Irena or Corvinus could breathe again.

 Irena’s fingers were the first to resume contact with her brain.
 Slowly, she reached backwards, fumbling blindly near the root.
 There, just as she’d suspected.
-Hands shaking, she showed her brother, whose sharp intake of breath seemed amplified like a shout in the tense silence – raven-black hair cut cleanly from her head.
+Hands shaking, she showed her brother, whose sharp intake of breath seemed amplified like a shout in the tense silence.
+Raven-black hair cut cleanly from her head.